TemperWorks/laravel-dbmask/readme.md

 ## DBMask

-Package for whitelisted Dynamic Database Masking.
+An experimental Laravel Package for whitelisted Dynamic Database Masking.

-**DISCLAIMER: This package is currently considered to be in Alpha.
+**DISCLAIMER: This package is currently considered to be in an Alpha state.
 There are no guarantees it will work correctly.
-You are responsible for recent backups, and the safety of your data.**
+Be sure to verify and audit the code yourself before using it, and create backups to guarantee the safety of your data.**

+Feedback and contributions are welcome.

 ## Installation